alicemunsal/dohex/DoHex2.md

 libs				--> shared libraries
 ```
 **components:** This is where we put each component as a folder.
 **libs:**  It contains shared libraries.
 In case of we need shared model and/or transformation functions among the components.
+However you should be very cautious about using shared libraries.
 **acl:** Anti corruption layer[^12] for external dependencies and legacy applications.
 Instead of directly using them, we should implement facade or adapter pattern for these dependencies.
 ```
 acl